taimoorahsan77/Cisco-Packet-Tracer-Basic-LAN/README.md

 | Router (Gi0/0)   | 192.168.1.1   | 255.255.255.0   | N/A                       | Switch 1     |
 | Router (Gi0/1)   | 192.168.2.1   | 255.255.255.0   | N/A                       | Switch 2     |

+**## PC Configuration:**
+Each PC was statically configured with its IP address, subnet mask, and the appropriate default gateway (the router's interface IP for its subnet).
+Screenshots of the PC configurations are available in the images/ folder (if you upload them).

+**Verification**
+Connectivity was thoroughly verified using the ping command from various PCs:

+Intra-subnet communication: Pinging between PCs within the same subnet (e.g., PC0 to PC1) was successful.

+Gateway reachability: Each PC could successfully ping its designated default gateway (the router's interface).

+Inter-subnet communication: Crucially, PCs in different subnets could successfully ping each other (e.g., PC0 to PC2), confirming the router's proper function in routing traffic between segments.

+**How to Use This Project**
+Download: Download the [YourFileName].pkt file (e.g., Cisco-Simple-LAN.pkt) from this repository.

+Open in Packet Tracer: Open the downloaded .pkt file using Cisco Packet Tracer.

+Explore and Test: You can then examine the topology, review device configurations, and conduct your own ping tests from the PCs' "Desktop" -> "Command Prompt" to observe the network's behavior.

 ## Key Configurations

 ### Router Configuration (Cisco IOS CLI commands):